Welcome to the etc. Music School faculty page!

 Teaching Structure and Philosophy: The etc. Mentor system

 Director Mike O’Mara is present at all ensemble classes, offering his 15+ years of professional teaching experience in piano, voice, composition, music theory, theater and curricular development to the proceedings.
-Assisting him each Saturday during ensemble classes for school year 2014 is Natalie Vanderlaan, a music education major at DePaul University and budding singer/songwriter and a rotating team of high-school mentors.
+Assisting him each Saturday during ensemble classes for school year 2016-17 are David Flowers, a graduate of Illinois Wesleyan University in Music Composition, Sylvana Langton, a long-time former etc. student and current DePaul University student, and a rotating team of dedicated high-school mentors.
 There are always 3 and never more than 5 teachers/mentors in every studio with our ensemble students at any time, including director Mike.

 The Mentor system at etc. Music School is unique in that it recognizes officially the importance of community in a ‘community music school’.
 It teaches older students how to lead and instruct others, giving them skills and experiences that will aid them no matter what career path they choose down the road while offering the younger students a chance to work side-by-side with the high-schoolers and college artists they are looking to emulate.
 Both sets of students learn from one other, growing closer in the process and building confidence and camaraderie for all.